For any organization, meetings are the fuel for productivity. They are an integral part of any organization, and we are aware of that.

 Every organization holds meetings vigorously to stay updated, discuss ideas, solve problems, make collective decisions and ultimately reach its goals and objectives.
-It allows them to address the issues in an organization, to keep a track on operations, productivity, team building and more.
+It allows them to address the organization's issues, keep track of operations, productivity, team building, and more.

 According to Harvard Business Review, 71% of senior managers said meetings are unproductive and inefficient.